jsoref/keywhiz-fs/README.md

 ## fusermount setuid permissions

-The `fusermount` progam is used within the go-fuse library.
+The `fusermount` program is used within the go-fuse library.
 Generally, it is installed setuid root, with group read/execute permissions for group 'fuse'.
 For KeywhizFs to work, the running user must be a member of the 'fuse' group.

 ## `CAP_IPC_LOCK` capability